kronigert/timsCompare/README.md

 **timsCompare** is a desktop application developed for mass spectrometry users to efficiently analyze instrument method files.
 Built with Python and customtkinter, it provides an intuitive graphical interface to parse, visualize, and compare metadata from Bruker's `.d` and `.m` method directories.

-The application specializes in handling various acquisition modes, including PASEF, dia-PASEF, diagonal-PASEF, and more.
+The application can handle various acquisition modes, including PASEF, dia-PASEF, diagonal-PASEF, and more.

 ### Key Features